Skip to main content

 CITY OF CAMBRIDGE

 The City of Cambridge is implementing Action 1.1.2 through Plans of Subdivision, Cycling Master Plan implementation, and through major development applications and projects (e.g. pedestrian bridge connecting Lens Mill redevelopment site in Hespeler with Mill Run Trail).
 New trail networks are being planned in both industrial / commercial and residential subdivisions.
+An example project is the 2024 Hespeler Transportation Assessment to address and support growth and development in the Hespeler area.

 CITY OF KITCHENER